Carpe

-As an Overwatch competitor, Lee is best known for his ability to play mechanically demanding damage heroes, such as the sniper Widowmaker.
-Since the inception of the OWL, Lee has been selected to play in every All-Star Game, was awarded with a Role Star commendation in 2019, and has twice been an Overwatch League Most Valuable Player finalist.
-In 2018, Lee and the Fusion reached the 2018 Grand Finals, where they were defeated by the London Spitfire.
-Outside of the OWL, Lee has taken home a gold and bronze medal at the Overwatch World Cup as a member of Team South Korea in 2018 and 2019, respectively.
+As an Overwatch competitor, Carpe is best known for his ability to play mechanically demanding damage heroes, such as the sniper Widowmaker.
+Since the inception of the OWL, Carpe has been selected to play in every All-Star Game, was awarded with a Role Star commendation in 2019, and has twice been an Overwatch League Most Valuable Player finalist.
+In 2018, Carpe and the Fusion reached the 2018 Grand Finals, where they were defeated by the London Spitfire.
+Outside of the OWL, Carpe has taken home a gold and bronze medal at the Overwatch World Cup as a member of Team South Korea in 2018 and 2019, respectively.

 Early life

-Lee grew up in Daejeon, South Korea.
-His mother, a kindergarten teacher, and father, a follower of Won Buddhism, were out of the home often, and Lee would often go to the school his mother taught at after he was done with class.
+Carpe grew up in Daejeon, South Korea.
+His mother, a kindergarten teacher, and father, a follower of Won Buddhism, were out of the home often, and Carpe would often go to the school his mother taught at after he was done with class.
 In first grade, he played StarCraft after seeing the teaching assistants at his mother's school playing it.
 He became very competitive with every video game he played from thereafter, causing concern from his mother and father.
-His mother and father placed Lee into speedskating in elementary school, in an effort to give him physical activity away from a computer screen.
+His mother and father placed Carpe into speedskating in elementary school, in an effort to give him physical activity away from a computer screen.

-Lee began playing Overwatch when the game was released in 2016.
+Carpe began playing Overwatch when the game was released in 2016.
 Getting ready to graduate from high school, he convinced his parents to support his gaming career after showing his mother that he was ranked number one in the Korean competitive leaderboards.